aloneguid/awesome-dotnet/README.md

 # awesome-dotnet

 Awesome .NET libraries - A community-curated list of awesome .NET libraries and tools.
+Making sure there is no single point of failure.

 ## How to Contribute

-1. [Create a new issue](../../issues/new/choose) using the "Suggest a Link" template
+1. [Create a new issue](../../issues/new/choose) and fill in all the information.
-2. Fill in the library name, URL, and description
-3. If your suggestion gets at least **5 likes (👍)**, it will be automatically added to this list!
+2. If your suggestion gets at least **5 likes (👍)**, or just owner's single like, it will be automatically added to this list!
 The list of issues is checked automatically every hour.

 ## Awesome Links